 The Government of India has adopted several policies to fulfil the increasing demand.
 The government has allowed 100 per cent Foreign Direct Investment (FDI) in many segments of the sector, including natural gas, petroleum products, and refineries, among others.
 Today, it attracts both domestic and foreign investment, as attested by the presence of Reliance Industries Ltd (RIL) and Cairn India.

-Some of the major initiatives taken by the Government of India to promote oil and gas sector are:
+Major initiatives are taken by the Government of India to promote the oil and gas sector

 After the completion of certain projects which are undertaken by various refineries, the Refining Capacity of India is expected to reach 256.55 MMTPA by 2019-20.